Guac0/Guac0/README.md

 Outside of the realm of cybersecurity, I dabble in whatever catches my interests, although what's publicly available flunctuates depending on a few factors.
 In particular, I've created a [mission framework](https://github.com/Guac0/TAS-Mission-Template) for the cooperative videogame Arma 3, which still sees widespread use in the TAS community and elsewhere to this day.
 I attribute this to my focus on providing a feature rich but user friendly product, as it's absolutely crammed full of helpful features with a comprehensive writeup on common portions of it, plus even some video guides!
 Again, feel free to use anything you see in according to the (usually quite permissive) license.

+In my free time, I like to wrestle with an uncooperate Nextcloud server (plus some other goodies) that I've stuffed into a Raspberry Pi.
+It desperately wants to stretch its legs, but unfortuately my measely 1.8GHz does not give it a very large yard to run around in.

 ## Stats 💬

 <!-- ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Guac0&langs_count=8&layout=compact)-->